 Hazel Corylus avellana

-- Other names Lamb’s tails
+- Other names: lamb’s tails

-- When and where January to April; hedges and coppices
+- When and where: January to April; hedges and coppices

-One of the first blossoms to appear on bare twigs in spring.
+Hazel catkins are one of the first blossoms to appear on bare twigs in spring.
 Old coppices, cut on a 7-10 year rotation for harvesting small wood, produce fine catkins displays.
 The nut crop depends on pollen carried on the wind to tiny carmine female flowers.
 A heavy nut crop can be stored for months if squirrels, nuthatches and dormice don’t reach them first.
 Coppiced hazel was used to make everything from pea sticks to poles for wattle and daub walls, and for pegging down thatch.
 Diviners use forked twigs to locate groundwater.

 Rowan Sorbus aucuparia

-- Other names Mountain ash, quickbeam, witchen, cuirn
+- Other names: mountain ash, quickbeam, witchen, cuirn

-- When and where May; hedges, wood edges, solitary trees
+- When and where: May; hedges, wood edges, solitary trees